 JENNY MANNIS has been creating beautiful, smart and seductive costumes for over a decade.

-Chicago: Goodman Theatre, The Matchmaker, The Little Foxes, World of Extreme Happiness, Venus in Furs, Teddy Ferrara, and Animal Crackers.
-Steppenwolf, Domesticated.
-Writers' Theatre, Marjorie Prime, Isaac's Eye and Days Like Today.
-Timeline, Blood and Gifts.
+Chicago: Goodman Theatre, Steppenwolf, Chicago Opera Theatre, Writers' Theatre, ATC, Timeline.
 New York: MTC, Primary Stages, Second Stage, MCC, The Public, Play Company, Atlantic, Playwrights Horizons, Juilliard, Rattlestick.
 Regional: Cleveland Playhouse, Guthrie, Old Globe, Huntington, Williamstown Theatre Festival, Hartford Theaterworks, Barrington Stage, Two Rivers, Studio Theatre, Bay Street and Yale Repertory.
 Film: Beloved (Elevation Filmworks) and All Saints Day (Washington Square Films).
-Education: Yale School of Drama, MFA, 2002 (Lerman Fellowship in Design).
-Yale College, BA, 1996.
-Awards: nominated for Drama Desk and Lucille Lortel.
+Education: Yale School of Drama, MFA, (Lerman Fellowship in Design).
+Nominated for Drama Desk and Lucille Lortel awards.

 “It is only shallow people who do not judge by appearances.
 The true mystery of the world is the visible, not the invisible....”